runemadsen/rune.js/documentation.md

 ### `subpaths(parent)`

 Divides the path into an array of paths, where each path only has a single subpath.
 The `parent` parameter uses the same logic as the shorthand shape functions on the Rune instance: If not set, the new copy will be added to the same parent as the base shape.
 If `parent` is a group, the new subpaths will be added to this group.
-If `parent` is false, the new subpoaths will not have a parent.
+If `parent` is false, the new subpaths will not have a parent.

 ### `length()`